BlackFuffey/FurBlend/README.md

 Afterwards, save the file and restart the server (if server is managed through pm2, you can restart it by: \
 `pm2 restart 0`\
 \
-If the server crashes afterwards, you likely have missed a double quote or a comma.
+If the server crashes afterwards, you likely have an extra comma or missing a double quote or comma.
 You can check if everything is correct using a [JSON checker](https://jsonchecker.com/)